Can a Person Get Mono More Than Once?

 Can a person get mono more than once?

-Mononucleosis usually is caused by the Epstein-Barr virus (EBV).
-When someone gets mono, the stays in the body for the rest of that person's life.
+The Epstein-Barr virus (EBV) causes most cases of infectious mononucleosis.
+When someone gets mono, EBV stays in the body for the rest of that person's life.
 It can even reappear in the person's saliva (spit) from time to time.
-But the person probably won't get mono symptoms (like being tired all the time, a sore throat, fever, and loss of appetite) again.
+But the person probably won't get mono symptoms (like being tired all the time, a sore throat, fever, and loss of appetite) again — at least not from EBV.

 *Names have been changed to protect user privacy.